cwensel/cascading/README.txt

 License:

-  Copyright (c) 2007-2008 Vinculum Technologies, Inc. All Rights Reserved.
+  Copyright (c) 2007-2008 Chris K Wensel.
+All Rights Reserved.

   Cascading is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by